 Myelograms are a useful tool in the evaluation of back pain.
 Under fluoroscopic guidance, spinal needle is introduced into the spinal canal, and contrast material is injected in the space around the spinal cord and nerve roots (the subarachnoid space).
 The images are then interpreted by a radiologist.

 Advanced technology at the hands of experts.

 CT Myelography is an imaging tool utilized by our team of experienced neuroradiologists.
-At our ACR-accredited Doctors Park location in Greenville, we use CT Myelography to detect abnormalities including disk herniation, spinal stenosis, infection, inflammation, spinal lesions and even tumors.
+At our ACR-accredited Greenville location, we use CT Myelography to detect abnormalities including disk herniation, spinal stenosis, infection, inflammation, spinal lesions and even tumors.
 The resulting myelograms can help determine therapeutic and/or surgical next steps.
 Our neuroradiologists are fellowship-trained, which means they completed additional training beyond a diagnostic radiology residency.
 They truly are experts in their field.
 By training at some of the most prestigious institutions in the country and then engaging in rigorous continuing medical education, our team of radiologists offers an unmatched combination of expertise and experience to our patients and referring physicians.
 Be sure to ask your doctor for a referral to Eastern Radiologists.